-In climate push, Microsoft to erase its carbon footprint from atmosphere
+Microsoft to erase its carbon footprint, past and future, in climate push

 “We must begin to offset the damaging effects of climate change,” he said, adding if global temperatures continue to rise unabated “the results will be devastating.”

-The announcement by the world’s largest software company is the latest in a flurry of climate goals set out by firms after President Donald Trump announced in 2017 his decision to pull the United States out of the Paris Agreement, the global pact to fight climate change.

-Microsoft plans to cut its carbon emissions by more than half by 2030 across its supply chain.
 The plan includes the creation of a “Climate Innovation Fund,” which will invest $1 billion over the next four years to speed up the development of carbon removal technology.

+The announcement by the world’s largest software company reflects the rising profile of U.S. corporate action after President Donald Trump announced in 2017 his decision to pull the United States out of the Paris Agreement, the global pact to fight climate change.

+Microsoft’s pledge to address its historical emissions may resonate with some developing nations which say countries that created the most carbon, and wealth in the process, are not taking responsibility for their past pollution.

+U.S. Senators Chris Coons, a Democrat from Delaware, and Mike Braun, an Indiana Republican, applauded Microsoft.

+“The scope and scale of this proposal is exactly the kind of bold action we need from the business community,” the pair, chairs of the bipartisan Senate Climate Solutions Caucus, said in a statement.

-The effort “will require technology by 2030 that doesn’t fully exist today,” company President Brad Smith said.
+Microsoft plans to cut carbon emissions by more than half by 2030 across its supply chain, an effort that will require technology that does not fully exist, company President Brad Smith said.

 He said Microsoft would widen the reach of an internal fee that it has charged to its business groups to account for their carbon emissions.